jgyasu/jgyasu.github.io/README.md

 # Personal Website

 A minimalist, typography-first personal website built with [Astro](https://astro.build).
+You may use it and adapt it for your own use.
+Built with the help of Claude Opus 4.8.

 ## Quick start